 Change-in-control compensation agreements generally protect income for key executives who would likely be involved in decisions regarding and/or successful implementation of merger/acquisition activity and who are at risk for job loss if a takeover occurs.
-We believe it is in the best interests of the Company and its stockholders to have such an agreement with our CEO and other executive officers in order (i) for the Board to be able to receive and rely upon the executive's advice and counsel as to the best interests of the Company and its stockholders without concern that they might be distracted or influenced by the personal uncertainties and risks created by merger and/or acquisition proposals or threats, and (ii) to encourage them to remain with the Company and to continue to devote full attention to the Company's business.
+We believe it is in the best interests of the Company and its stockholders to have such an agreement with our CEO and other Executive Officers in order (i) for the Board to be able to receive and rely upon the executive's advice and counsel as to the best interests of the Company and its stockholders without concern that they might be distracted or influenced by the personal uncertainties and risks created by merger and/or acquisition proposals or threats, and (ii) to encourage them to remain with the Company and to continue to devote full attention to the Company's business.

-The April 1, 2013 Amended and Restated Employment Agreement with Dr. Michael J. Hartnett provides that in the event of his termination of employment due to a change-in-control of the Company, he will generally be entitled to a payment equal to 2.5 times his annual base salary plus 2.5 times his target incentive compensation in effect at termination.
+The 2013 Hartnett Employment Agreement and 2017 Hartnett Employment Agreement with Dr. Michael J. Hartnett provides that in the event of his termination of employment due to a change-in-control of the Company, he will generally be entitled to a payment equal to 2.5 times his annual base salary plus 2.5 times his target incentive compensation in effect at termination.

-On February 1, 2010, the Company entered into change-in-control Letter Agreements with Daniel A. Bergeron, Thomas M. Burigo, Thomas C. Crainer, Richard J. Edwards, and Thomas J. Williams.
+On February 1, 2010, the Company entered into change-in-control Letter Agreements with Daniel A. Bergeron, Richard J. Edwards, and Thomas J. Williams.
+On November 3, 2017 the Company entered into a change-in-control Letter Agreement with Patrick S. Bannon.
 Each Agreement entitles the executive to severance benefits if his employment with the Company is terminated under certain circumstances within 24 months after a change-in-control of the Company.
 The amount of severance will generally be equal to 150% of the executive's annual base salary plus 150% of the executive's target incentive compensation in effect at termination.
 In addition, each executive will be entitled to a pro-rata annual bonus for the year in which his termination of employment occurs and to continue participating in the Company's welfare benefit programs for up to 18 months following his termination of employment.
 The Agreements also commit the executives to remain employed with the Company in the event of a tender or exchange offer and includes a non-compete covenant for 12 months following the executive's termination of employment due to a change-in-control.